 For the best transformation results, you should combine rowing machine workouts with strength training to work the individual muscles of your body.

 Your posture is also likely to improve a lot.
 Just watch this video by Bravo and see how much rowing every day for 30 days improved his posture.

 Heres another 30 day rowing weight loss transformation by Billy Brendan.

 Calories Burned on A Rowing Machine

-The calories that you burn on a rowing machine depends on a number of variables.
+The calories that you burn on a rowing machine depend on a number of variables.
 These include …

 - Your weight

 - Your metabolism